Get Support When You Need It Most

 Medicare, Medicaid and most private insurance cover all services and supplies for the hospice patient, and Center for Hospice Care does not require any Medicare co-payments.

-Get in touch with our care team by filling out the contact form below or giving us a call at 1-800-HOSPICE (1-800-467-7423) for individuals who live in the following counties: Elkhart, Fulton, Kosciusko, LaGrange, LaPorte, Marshall, Porter, St. Joseph and Starke.
+Get in touch with our care team by filling out the contact form below or giving us a call at 574-243-3100.

-Hospice care is designed for individuals who have a life-limiting diagnosis from a doctor that gives them an approximate six-month life expectancy (or less) when the condition runs its course.
+Hospice care is designed for individuals who have a life-limiting diagnosis from a doctor who gives them an approximate six-month life expectancy (or less) when the condition runs its course.

 Yes, hospice care is designed for whole-person care, which includes the person’s family.
 Families receive 12 months of bereavement support from our licensed grief counselors.
 We also offer several grief support programs.